tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Aug 16 2007

-Mitzi Schowalter (a 67-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Mitzi Schowalter (a 67-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Mitzi Schowalter had extensive experience in preaching her views to theists.
 She was not afraid.
 As Mitzi Schowalter entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Mitzi Schowalter used religious teachings and beliefs to suggest that everyone is part of one Collective Consciousness.
 To prove her's point, Mitzi Schowalter described an example where she personally witnessed the Collective Consciousness divinely healing someone.
 Mitzi Schowalter argued that the Collective Consciousness was a personal, physical being that humans can relate to and communicate with.